-Bedbugs feed on your blood and cause itchy bites.
-Adult bed bugs are brown, 1/4 to 3/8 inches long, and have a flat, oval-shaped body.
-Young bed bugs (called nymphs) are smaller and lighter in color.
+Adult bedbugs are brown, 1/4 to 3/8 inch long, and have a flat, oval-shaped body.
+Young bedbugs (called nymphs) are smaller and lighter in color.
 Bedbugs hide in a variety of places around the bed.
-They might also hide in other places, such as in the seams of chairs and couches, between cushions, and in the folds of curtains.
-They come out to feed on blood about every five to ten days.
+They might also hide in the seams of chairs and couches, between cushions, and in the folds of curtains.
+They come out to feed about every five to ten days.
 But they can survive over a year without feeding.

 To prevent bedbugs in your home: